 A question I often ask when teaching this is – So how do we surrender?
 What is really the action part of this?
-For me it is in letting go all that I want, (my agendas, desires, religious ways) and fastening the eyes of my heart on Jesus believing He will reveal Himself and become active in my life.
-When I do, He gives Life and all the answers that I need and could ever want because He is loving, gentle, kind and generous.
+For me it is in letting go all that I want, (my agendas, desires, religious ways) and fastening the eyes of my heart on Jesus believing He will reveal Himself and become more active in my life.
+As I do, He gives Life and all the answers that I need and could ever want because He is loving, gentle, kind and generous.
 This is not just a Sunday or meeting thing but every day.

 We cannot know or receive Jesus lovingkindness until we surrender to Him.
 Why?
 Because, unfortunately, we are not naturally kind, gentle and loving people like He is.
 This means we have to work hard to be like Him unless of course, Jesus Himself is actually working through us, putting His attitudes, thoughts and motivations in our hearts and working these through us.
 He simply will not share Himself with someone who is not surrendered to Him, because He surrenders His love in return.
 It must be a two way relationship to be fair to Him.
 Matthew 5:1-8.